OPS-E2E-PPE/VBA-Docs/api/Word.Document.CanCheckin.md

 ## Example

-This example checks the server to see if the specified document can be checked in and, if it can be, closes the document and checks it back into the server.
+This example checks the server to see if the specified document can be checked in, and if it can be, closes the document and checks it back into the server.

 ```vb